viraj19r/notes/gitcheats.md

 -D instead of -d forces deletion
 * git branch -d -r [name] = to delete from local as well as remote(github)

+* git branch --list =  it will show all branches

 [more commands](https://www.edureka.co/blog/git-commands-with-example/)